Władysław Bartoszewski: Opposition activity

 In 1970, due to his opposition activity and various relations in Western countries, Bartoszewski was forbidden to publish his works in Poland (until autumn 1974).
 He also fell victim to searches, denials of passport and distributing forgeries).
-In 1974, he was engaged in activity focusing on reprieving the convicted members of the organisation (among others Stefan Niesiołowski and Andrzej Czuma).
+In 1974, he was engaged in activity focusing on reprieving the convicted members of the Ruch organisation (among others Stefan Niesiołowski and Andrzej Czuma).
 In January 1976, as one of the first, Bartoszewski signed the letter of intellectualists protesting against the introduction of changes into the constitution of the People's Republic of Poland.
 He helped establish the Society for Educational Courses and he lectured at the "Flying University".

 On 21 August 1980, Bartoszewski signed the intellectuals' letter to the protesting workers from the Polish coast.
 During 1980/1981 he was a member of Solidarity.
 After announcing martial law on 13 December 1981, he was a detainee in Białołęka prison and later in the Internment Center in Jaworze at Drawsko Pomorskie Military Training Area.
 He was released on 28 April 1982 due to the support from intellectual communities from Poland and from abroad.

 In 1981, Edward Raczyński, the President of Poland in exile, proposed Bartoszewski as his successor so Bartoszewski could become president in exile after his resignation.
 Raczyński, according to his own words, wanted someone from the country and not the emigre circles as well as with strong ties to the opposition in Poland.
 Bartoszewski, however, graciously refused.
 In 1987 Raczyński's final successor, Kazimierz Sabbat, also proposed Batoszewski be nominated, but he declined.
 Had he accepted the position, he would have succeeded Sabbat after his sudden death in 1989.